OceanBioME/OceanBioME.jl/docs/src/model_components/carbon-chemistry.md

 carbon_chemistry(; DIC, Alk, T, S, P = 100)
 ```

-We may also be interested in the pH so we can request that be outputted:
+We may also be interested in the total pH so we can request that be outputted:
 ```@example carbon-chem
-carbon_chemistry(; DIC, Alk, T, S, output=Val(:pH))
+carbon_chemistry(; DIC, Alk, T, S, output=Val(:pHᵗ))
 ```

 These function calls assume a constant boron, sulfate, and fluoride ratio relative to the salinity (as described below), but can be specified instead: